yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prerequisites.md

   Replicated installs a compatible Docker version if it is not pre-installed on the host.
 The currently supported Docker version is 20.10.n.

 - For a Kubernetes-based installation, you need to ensure that the host can pull container images from the [Quay.io](https://quay.io/) container registry.
 For details, see [Pull and push YugabyteDB Docker images to private container registry](#pull-and-push-yugabytedb-docker-images-to-private-container-registry).

+  In addition, you need to ensure that core dumps are enabled and configured on the underlying Kubernetes node.
+For details, see [Specify ulimit and remember the location of core dumps](#specify-ulimit-and-remember-the-location-of-core-dumps).

 ### Airgapped hosts